JimDanner/definitelytyped-thunderbird-webext-browser/README.md

 </details>

 ## Technical notes
+What a TypeScript Declaration file is and why it exists is explained in [this documentation file](./doc/TypeScript%20Declaration%20files.md).
 There are several differences between this generator and [the one for Firefox WebExtensions declaration files](https://github.com/jsmnbom/definitelytyped-firefox-webext-browser) on which it is based.
 That was necessary because the Thunderbird JSON schemas are distributed between Thunderbird and Firefox source code; the Thunderbird schemas have some quirks that those for Firefox don't have; and the API has items like `browser.messages.delete()` whose names are reserved words in JavaScript, leading to tough problems with the TypeScript language (basically a form of JavaScript) in which the declarations are written.

 I have documented a few of these difficulties in the `doc` directory:

 * [Reserved words](./doc/Reserved%20words.md): issues related to the use of `delete` and `import` as names in the Thunderbird API;
-* [Type files](./doc/Type%20files.md): how to organize the various namespaces in the declaration file;
+* [Namespace nesting](./doc/Namespace%20nesting.md): how to organize the various namespaces in the declaration file;
 * [Converter](./doc/Converter.md): some things I came across in the `converter.ts` script;
 * [Updating](./doc/Updating.md): the changes to make when you try to generate the definition file for a new version of Thunderbird.